newaetech/CW305-Arm-DesignStart/README.md

 ## Warning!
-Porting the Arm IP from the Arty platform to the CW305 platform requires you to do a lot of work in Vivado.
+Porting the Arm IP from the Arty platform to one of our target FPGAs requires you to do a lot of work in Vivado.
 This write-up assumes some prior experience with Vivado.
 It is not a Vivado tutorial!
 Vivado can be a fickle tool and its error messages will have you scratching your head if you aren't familiar